Top 10 Things to Do in Africa

 6. Climb Africa’s Tallest Mountain

-Despite its impressive height, you do not need special mountaineering skills to climb Mount Kilimanjaro—or “Kili,” as its fans call it.
+At 19,341 feet, Mount Kilimanjaro is not only the tallest mountain in Africa, it’s the tallest freestanding mountain in the world.
+Despite its impressive height, you do not need special mountaineering skills to climb “Kili.”
 All seven trails to the peak are hiking trails, so you will not be scaling any cliff faces as you ascend the Roof of Africa.
-These factors have made Kilimanjaro an accessible trek for many athletes who don’t climb.
-For example, it is the tallest mountain to be scaled by a person in a wheelchair.

 Learn more about climbing Kilimanjaro.